SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * Why are you suited to work on this project?

 * What have other people done on this idea?
-Has it been implemented before?

-    Hint: it probably has.
+    It is most likely that someone has implemented (in some form) before.
     Are there any papers or blog posts about it?
     What about open issues or non-merged (open or closed) pull requests?